Bride and groom look at officiant during their wedding ceremony in the Tetons.

 Glacier National Park makes for an AMAZING elopement location!

 The definition of elopement & what an elopement day can be is changing & I’m here for it!
 An elopement is a way to ditch the traditions that aren’t important & get married in your own way.
 Eloping is the VERY BEST way to get married if you ask me!
-Also be sure to check out this article on how to elope along with an elopement checklist.
+And if you want to combine it with elements of a wedding day, consider having a post elopement party to celebrate.